Herbert Jay Stern

 Herbert Jay Stern (born November 8, 1936) is a trial lawyer, with a national practice in civil and criminal litigation, as well as mediation and arbitration.
 Earlier in his career, Stern served as a United States district judge of the United States District Court for the District of New Jersey and as the United States Judge for Berlin.

 He presided over a hijacking trial that was the only case ever tried in an American court in the occupied American Sector of West Berlin.

 He was part of the team that successfully handled several major corruption and organized crime trials in New Jersey.

 Early life and education

 Born on November 8, 1936, in New York, New York, He attended Hobart College.
-After graduating with honors in 1958 with a Bachelor of Arts degree, he was also awarded The Ford Foundation National Honor Scholarship for three years and went on to earn a Juris Doctor from the University of Chicago Law School in 1961.
+After graduating with honors in 1958 with a Bachelor of Arts degree, he was also awarded The Ford Foundation National Honor Scholarship for three years and went on to earn a J.D. degree from the University of Chicago Law School in 1961.
 He was admitted to the New York bar in 1961 and the New Jersey bar in 1971.

 District Attorney and United States Attorney

-Stern served from 1962 to 1965 as an assistant district attorney, New York County, assigned to the Homicide Bureau during which conducted the grand jury investigation of the assassination of Malcolm X.
+Stern served from 1962 to 1965 as an assistant district attorney, New York County, assigned to the Homicide Bureau, which conducted the grand jury investigation of the assassination of Malcolm X.